salmannaeem112215/pakistan-location-info-system/README.md

 ## Contributing

-Contributions to improve the location database are welcome.
+Contributions to improve the location dataset are welcome.
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature.